An old approach to the giant component problem: Colouring and sprinkling

-Given a probability distribution $D$ on the non-negative integers, and $0<p<1$, let $D_p$ be the \emph{$p$-thinned} version of $D$, which may be defined by taking a random set $X$ of size $D$ and selecting elements of $X$ independently with probability $p$.
-Then $D_p$ is the (overall) distribution of the number of selected elements.
 It is a simple exercise in basic probability to check that the operations of (i) $p$-thinning and (ii) size-biasing and then subtracting $1$ commute.
 A simple consequence of this is that the component of the red subgraph of $\cT_D\{p\}$ containing the root has the same distribution as $\cT_{D_p}$.

 The next result concerns `local properties of coloured rooted graphs', which are defined in the obvious way.

 \begin{theorem} Let $\cP$ be a local property of coloured rooted graphs, let $D\in \cD$, let $\eps>0$ and let $0<p<1$.
 There is some $\delta>0$ such that if $\dconf(\ds,D)<\delta$ then